abrennec/ofxadvanced/readme.md

 To fix this problem, you have three solutions:

-- Downgrade XCode to pre-v11
+- Downgrade XCode to pre-v11 or simply **do not upgrade** in case you still use an older version of XCode
 - Download a nightly build of openFrameworks and
   - use it or
   - simply copy the library "libmodex.dylib" from the folder libs/fmodex/lib/osx/* from the ofx nightly build to that same folder of the latest stable build; nightly builds can be downloaded from here